upper/db

 The cockroachdb adapter for CockroachDB wraps the github.com/lib/pq driver written by Blake Mizerany.

-Here you'll learn about the particularities of the CockroachDB adapter.
-Before starting to read this detailed information, it is advisable that you take a look at the getting started page so you become acquainted with the basics of upper/db and you can grasp concepts better.
+Before starting to read this detailed information, it is advisable that you take a look at the getting started page so you become acquainted with the basics of upper/db, and you can grasp concepts better.

 Installation